By Biff Matthews

 Another paradigm to this core system of beliefs is Bob Carr, CEO of Heartland Payment Systems.
 In 10 years, Heartland has become the sixth largest payment processor with more than $55 billion of annual processing volume.
 Carr, along with Joe Kaplan, crafted a Merchant Bill of Rights that has since become a benchmark in our industry.

-Carr has been widely recognized for other groundbreaking accomplishments, which include creating a sales support program that frees merchant level salespeople (MLSs) from the detailed checking of contract clauses
+Carr has been widely recognized for other groundbreaking accomplishments, which include creating a sales support program that frees merchant level salespeople (MLSs) from the detailed checking of contract clauses and disclosures.

 He does this with automation and innovative check-listing that strives to prevent misunderstandings and gives merchants a higher comfort level with the new vendor.